fabferri/az-pattern/unfavourable-routing-to-onpremises/README.md

    |10.0.1.96/27     |	10.0.2.90    |
    |10.0.1.128/27    |	10.0.2.90    |

 **7.** From vm14 ping vm15 and verify that packets pass through the interface eth0 and eth1 of the vm2.
-In the vm2 run the following commands:
+In the vm2 run the following commands to pick up the traffic in  through the two NICs:

 ```bash
 tcpdump -i eth0 host 10.0.1.100
 tcpdump -i eth1 host 10.0.1.100
 ```
-In csr22 make packets capture; if the icmp packets sent from vm14 reach out the GigabitEthernet2 interface you will be able to see a capture as reported below:
+Packet capture in csr22 provides a good checkpoint.
+If the icmp packets send from vm14 to vm15 reach out the GigabitEthernet2 interface of csr22, you will be able to see a capture as reported below:

 ```
 csr22#show monitor capture CAP buffer brief